 Do you have a desire to advance social change?
-At the Commonwealth Fund, all employees make important contributions toward our goal of promoting a high performing health care system that achieves better access, improved quality, and greater efficiency, particularly for society’s most vulnerable, including low-income people, the uninsured, minority Americans, young children, and the elderly.
+At the Commonwealth Fund, all employees make important contributions toward our goal of promoting a high performing health care system that achieves better access, improved quality, and greater efficiency, particularly for society’s most vulnerable, including low-income people, the uninsured, and people of color.
 We are serious about health care and conducting rigorous research, and we work in a setting that encourages collaboration and innovation.
 Our culture is intellectually stimulating, challenging and also fun.

 We help our employees do their best work by providing an excellent benefits package (fully paid medical, dental insurance, disability, and life insurance; retirement contributions starting at 11.125% of your salary, 25 days of annual paid time off, tuition reimbursement, and daily lunch in our staff dining room).

 The Commonwealth Fund values diversity and is committed to the recruitment and retention of underrepresented minorities.

 - Vice President, International Program in Health Policy & Practice Innovations (NYC)

 - Program Assistant, International Program in Health Policy & Practice Innovations (NYC)